-Airport restaurants are also temporarily shut down, and multiple airlines have canceled the services of in-flight meals and drinks as a precautionary measure to contain the spread of coronavirus.
-There are a few airlines that are currently serving packed meals to their passengers.
+Airport restaurants are temporarily shut down, and multiple airlines canceled the services of in-flight meals and drinks as a precautionary measure to contain the spread of coronavirus.
+Only a few airlines are currently serving packed meals to their passengers.
 But if you are on a long-haul flight, it is advisable to carry packed food items and snacks to deal with your untimely hunger pangs.

 Along with all the above, your medications and prescription slips must be a part of the COVID-19 travel packing list just to be prepared in case of any unforeseen inconveniences.
 You might have to quarantine yourself for a few days after de-boarding, as per the rules and regulations of the place you are traveling to.
 So, having your medicines and prescription handy helps you to take care of your health.